A Network of Compassion

 These tools help but it is most often good ol' tenacity that gets the job done.
 Sometimes it takes a few days using traps and some OG tactics including tippy-toeing in our socks to sneak up on injured or missing animals to help them.

-This is our eleventh year of helping animals and we are changing the game, again.
-We are working with some partners to start BC's first non-profit, mobile vet clinic to help address the #1 pet problem in British Columbia: inadequate access to vet care.
+This is our eleventh year of helping animals and innovating animal care at the end of the road.
+Our latest innovation, Mission Pawsible Vet clinic is BC's first non-profit, mobile vet clinic and is directly addressing the #1 pet problem in British Columbia: inadequate access to vet care.